 Frailty in the elderly may be due to a combination of predisposing factors (early childhood development and lifestyle), followed by contributing factors such as physical inactivity, chronic disease, and anorexia/malnutrition in later adulthood.

-One review found that the main risk factors for functional disability in elderly people in the community were: lack of schooling, rented housing, chronic diseases, arthritis, diabetes, visual impairment, obesity, poor self-perceived health, cognitive impairment, depression, slow gait, sedentary lifestyle, tiredness while performing daily activities, and limited diversity in social relations.
+One review in Brazil found that the main risk factors for functional disability in elderly people in the community were lack of schooling, rented housing, chronic diseases, arthritis, diabetes, visual impairment, obesity, poor self-perceived health, cognitive impairment, depression, slow gait, sedentary lifestyle, tiredness while performing daily activities, and limited diversity in social relations.
+These factors may be influenced by access to healthcare and the cost of healthcare in different countries.

 The normal ageing process